scicloj/open-source-mentoring/list-of-projects.md

 * make various contributions to the [Jank](https://jank-lang.org/) programming language

 * create a bridge to a relevant C or C++ library using [clong](https://github.com/phronmophobic/clong)
+  * create a bridge to the [Stan](https://mc-stan.org/) library for statistical computing - in other words, add Clojure to the [BridgeStan](https://roualdes.github.io/bridgestan/latest/) project of polyglot Stan bindings

+* create a [Scittle](https://github.com/babashka/scittle) plugin for [Emmy-viewers](https://github.com/mentat-collective/emmy-viewers)